cristiancoppari/cristiancoppari/README.md

-Fullstack Developer, currently working as a Frontend Developer @ <a href="https://egodesign.io">EGO ⚫️</a>.
+Fullstack Developer 🇦🇷, currently working as a Frontend Developer @ <a href="https://egodesign.io">EGO ⚫️</a>.

 Experience with:
 - JavaScript